-The start and end address selected for each modulo buffer have certain restrictions, depending on whether an incrementing or decrementing buffer is to be implemented.
+The start and end address selected for each modulo buffer have certain restrictions, depending on whether an incrementing or decrementing buffer is implemented.
 For an incrementing buffer, a W register pointer is incremented through the buffer address range.
 When the end address of the incrementing buffer is reached, the W register pointer is reset to point to the start of the buffer.
 For a decrementing buffer, a W register pointer is decremented through the buffer address range.
 When the start address of a decrementing buffer is reached, the W register pointer is reset to point to the end of the buffer.

 Note: The user must decide whether an incrementing or decrementing modulo buffer is required for the application.
-There are certain address restrictions that depend on whether an incrementing or decrementing modulo buffer is to be implemented.
+Certain address restrictions depend on whether an incrementing or decrementing modulo buffer is to be implemented.

-3.3.1.1 Modulo Start Address
+3.5.1.1 MODULO START ADDRESS